thunlp/OpenKE/README.md

 OpenKE: the main project based on TensorFlow, which provides the optimized and stable framework for knowledge graph embedding models.

-TensorFlow-TransX: light and simple version of OpenKE based on TensorFlow, including TransE, TransH, TransR and TransD.
+<a href="https://github.com/thunlp/TensorFlow-TransX"> TensorFlow-TransX</a>: light and simple version of OpenKE based on TensorFlow, including TransE, TransH, TransR and TransD.

-Fast-TransX: efficient lightweight C++ inferences for TransE and its extended models utilizing the framework of OpenKE, including TransH, TransR, TransD, TranSparse and PTransE.
+<a href="https://github.com/thunlp/Fast-TransX"> Fast-TransX</a>: efficient lightweight C++ inferences for TransE and its extended models utilizing the framework of OpenKE, including TransH, TransR, TransD, TranSparse and PTransE.

 ## Installation